Happy New Year Blog Fam!!

 NNU 64 @ WOU 59

 Talk about a heck of a come back.
 At the end of the first NNU was down 20.
 Dead on the court.
-But whatever their halftime consisted of it worked, and they came back to beat the Wolves by 19.
+But whatever their halftime consisted of it worked, and they came back to beat the Wolves.
 We’re guessing forcing turnovers had a considerable amount to do with it -WOU had 14, which is ridiculously uncharacteristic.
 Constant vigilance.

 Crusader highlights: Bouna N’Diaye played a full forty minutes, had a full house, including eight boards and 30 points; Maurice Jones also played 40 full minutes, and had a full house with 16 points and 10 boards among other stats.
 The rest of the team played as a team, acknowledged that it was better with the ball in their hands, no one tried to play hero ball, and they got the team win.
 Congrats to the teamwork of all the Crusaders.